Waveform Records

-Waveform Records is an American record label founded in 1994 in Sedona, Arizona with subsequent stops in the San Francisco Bay Area in Mill Valley, Austin, San Diego and currently now on Maui.
+Waveform Records is an American record label founded in 1994 in Sedona, Arizona with subsequent relocations in the San Francisco Bay Area in Mill Valley, Austin, San Diego and is currently now based in Maui.
 Waveform specializes in a "sensual and stimulating genre of chill and ambient music" that the label calls "exotic electronica".

 They are perhaps best known for a widely influential series of ambient dub compilations in the mid-1990s: One A.D., Two A.D., Three A.D., and Four A.D.